TheOGChips/tsudoku/README.md

 This can also be found in `tsudoku.bat`, which is also provided for Windows/WSL users.
 Double-clicking on this batch file should open up a Windows Terminal and automatically start tsudoku.
 Note that quitting tsudoku will also automatically close the instance/tab in Windows Terminal.

-**Note for PowerShell users**: An alternative method to get a shortcut to `tsudoku` is to add the following function to your PowerShell profile.
+**Note for PowerShell users**: An alternative method to get a shortcut to `tsudoku` that will also accept command line flags is to add the following function to your PowerShell profile.
 This file can be found by running `> $env:USERPROFILE` at a PowerShell prompt.
 This will allow you to run tsudoku directly from PowerShell in one step.
 Note that you will have to start a new instance of PowerShell after adding this to your PowerShell profile.

->`function tsudoku { wsl.exe ~/.cargo/bin/tsudoku }`
+>`function tsudoku { wsl.exe ~/.cargo/bin/tsudoku $args }`

 ## Prerequisites